dfang10/D3-World-of-Bits/plan.md

 - [x] implement flyweight pattern to cells so cells that haven't been interacted with don't require memory to store them
 - [x] implement modifying cells states staying if they aren't on the screen

+## D4.d: Gameplay Across Real-world Space and Time

+- [] implement geolocation API, player moves based off real world movement
+- [] use the facade pattern to implement geolocation movement
+- [] use localStorage API to save the game when closed and refreshed
+- [] add a way for the player to restart their progress
+- [] add buttons so the player can choose which types of movement they want

 ###